Medicare Plan F

 Never Pay a Doctor Copay Again

-The reason Medicare Plan F is so well-liked is that it will pay for ALL of the gaps in Original Medicare Part A and Part B, including both your hospital and outpatient deductible.
+The reason Medicare Plan F is so well-liked is that it will pay for ALL the gaps in Original Medicare Part A and Part B, including both your hospital and outpatient deductible.
 It even pays the 20% that Medicare Part B does not cover.
 This is why we consider it one of the top Medicare supplement plans

 Medigap Plan F covers the basic set of benefits.
 These basic benefits include most Medicare Part A and B coinsurance amounts, blood, and additional hospital benefits not covered by Original Medicare.
 Plan F also covers the Part A Deductible, Part B Deductible, Skilled Nursing Facilities, Part B Excess Charges, Skilled Nursing Facilities, and Foreign Travel Emergency.